 In his welcome speech, PAPCO Chairman, Mr. Muhammad Jalal Sikandar Sultan said that WOPM is meant for augmenting Pakistan’s energy infrastructure and streamline its oil logistics.
 He said that the project has immense socio-economic and strategic benefits by way of cheaper, safer and faster transportation of fuel, reduced road maintenance and congestion, fewer accidents, and lower levels of environmental pollution, leading to savings in health costs which will continue to be repeated for decades to come.

-Speaking on the occasion, the Honorable Prime Minister of Pakistan said that the 786 kilometers long strategic project will strengthen the economic growth of the country.
+Speaking on the occasion, then Prime Minister of Pakistan said that the 786 kilometers long strategic project will strengthen the economic growth of the country.
 He expressed the hope that the project involving multi-grading of the oil pipeline will be completed on time by 2019.
 He mentioned that two tankers leave the storage facility at the port every one minute, and the utilization of the oil pipeline will reduce the load on roads.
 He said that efforts are also under way to upgrade the fleet of the country’s 10,000 tankers and make them safer.
 Mr Abbasi was hopeful that with full utilization of this oil pipeline, the cost of transportation will drop by Rs.
 1.5 to 2 per litre.

 Mr. Shuja Uddin Ahmed, CEO PAPCO, thanked the Prime Minister for his presence on the occasion and said “it is a source of immense encouragement”.
 While presenting the project brief he stated that PAPCO invested nearly US$134 million towards building and streamlining the country’s energy-related infrastructure and the Pipeline is contributing over Rs.
 115 billion in terms of savings for consumers.